Milky Way Photography

 Bottom line, photographing the Milky Way is all about maximizing your ability to collect light: long exposures, fast lenses, high ISO.

 In general, the larger your camera’s sensor and photosites (the “pixels” that capture the light), the more efficiently it collects light.
-Because other technology is involved, there’s not an absolute correlation between sensor and pixel size and light gathering capability, but a small, densely packed sensor almost certainly rules out your smartphone and point-and-shoot cameras anything more than a fuzzy snap of the Milky Way.
+Because other technology is involved, there’s not an absolute correlation between sensor and pixel size and light gathering capability, but a small, densely packed sensor almost certainly rules out your smartphone and point-and-shoot cameras for anything more than a fuzzy snap of the Milky Way.
 At the very least you’ll want a mirrorless or DSLR camera with an APS-C (1.5/1.6 crop) size sensor.
 Better still is a full frame mirrorless or DSLR camera.
-(A 4/3 Olympus or Panasonic sensor might work, but I’ve not been overly impressed with the high ISO images I’ve seen from these smaller sensors.)
+(A 4/3 Olympus or Panasonic sensor might work, but as great as these cameras are for some things, high ISO photography isn’t their strength.

 Another general rule is that the newer the technology, the better it will perform in low light.
 Even with their smaller, more densely packed sensors, many of today’s top APS-C bodies outperform in low light full frame bodies that have been out for a few years, so full frame or APS-C, if your camera is relatively new, it will probably do the job.

 If you’re shopping for a new camera and think night photography might be in your future, compare your potential cameras’ high ISO capabilities—not their maximum ISO.
 Read reviews by credible sources like DP Review, Imaging Resource, or DxOMark (among many others) to see how your camera candidates fare in objective tests.

 An often overlooked consideration is the camera’s ability to focus in extreme low light.
 Autofocusing on the stars or landscape will be difficult to impossible, and you’ll not be able to see well enough through a DSLR’s viewfinder to manually focus.
-Some bodies with a fast lens will autofocus on a bright star or planet, but it’s not something I’d count on (though I expect within a few years before this capability becomes more common).
+Some bodies with a fast lens might autofocus on a bright star or planet, but it’s not something I’d count on (though I expect within a few years before this capability will become more common).

 Put simply, to photograph the Milky Way you want fast, wide glass—the faster the better.
 Fast to capture as much light as possible; wide to take in lots of sky.
-A faster lens also makes focus and composition easier because its larger aperture gathers more light.
+A faster lens also makes focus and composition easier because the larger aperture gathers more light.
 How fast?
 F/2.8 or faster—preferably faster.
 How wide?
-At least 28mm, and 24mm or wider is better still.
-I do enough night photography that I have a dedicated, night-only lens—my original night lens was a Canon-mount Zeiss 28mm f/2; my current night lens is a Rokinon 24mm f/1.4.
+At least 28mm, and wider is better still.
+I do enough night photography that I have a dedicated, night-only lens—my original night lens was a Canon-mount Zeiss 28mm f/2; my current night lens is the Sony 24mm f/1.4.